 Arrival Story: In 1975, we saw an advertisement in the paper for "Mixed Terrier Puppy."
 It turns out, the owner was related to my uncle's wife.
 She called, and they brought this little six week old puppy to our home.
 It was love at first sight.
 But my Mom wasn't sure she wanted him.
 The man was on his way to work and asked if she would at least keep him for the day.
 She did ... and by that night "Elvis" was Jody and a member of our family forever!
 Jody was THE SMARTEST dog we have ever had, before or since.
 He was almost human.
 Everyone who met him said he should be taken to Hollywood because he would become the next Benjii.
 He was also the most well-traveled dog, because our family enjoyed traveling more than anything and refused to ever leave Jody at home.
 HE WENT EVERYWHERE with us.
 When Jody was 9 years old (in 1984), he was diagnosed with acute leukemia.
 Even though we did everything we could (transfusions, etc.), he only lived for one week after the diagnosis was made.
 He left a void nothing could ever fill.

 Bio: On Dogster, Jody was a career officer with the U.S. Army, serving as an Army Ranger in both Desert Storm and Iraq.
 When he retired, he tained to be a paramedic, which he finds very fulfilling.
-Jody is a single father to his three children ...
+Jody is a married to Katie Scarlet and is the father to his three children ...
 Jordy, Tasha & Jimmy.
-And he is always looking for that "special someone" to be his Eternal Love.

 Forums Motto: Proud Daddy